agenium-scale/boost.simd/doc/tutorial_branch.md

 or ones using the function `bs::if_zero_else_one`.
 All that's left to do now is to store this vector in its correct location in memory.

-###Minimizing the transfer of data between the processor and memory
+@section branching-transfer Minimizing the transfer of data between the processor and memory

 Many algorithms are memory bound, meaning that the time required to complete the function is mostly determined by the time taken to transfer the data from memory to the processor and back again.
 Therefore,